lando-Hariavo/gestion-etudiants/README.md

 # gestion-etudiants
-This is for my promotion HARIAVO
+This is for promotion HARIAVO's payment